 11. How does your agency use data or processing metrics to ensure efficient management of your FOIA workload?
 For example, case management reports, staff processing statistics, etc. In addition, please specifically highlight any data analysis methods or technologies used.

-The FOIA Officer distributes a report weekly to the Chief FOIA Officer, TVA's primary FOIA attorney, and other TVA staff.
+In addition to the quarterly and annual statistical reports required by FOIA, the FOIA Officer distributes a weekly report to the Chief FOIA Officer, TVA's primary FOIA attorney, and other key personnel.
 This report provides a copy of the new requests received and a summary of the requests that were completed.
-TVA's primary measure is response time, which is analyzed through our automated tracking system reporting.
+TVA's primary measure is response time and back log, which is analyzed through our automated tracking system database.